Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors: Materials and Methods

+~~~FeSe$_{1-x}$S$_x$ ($x$ = 0, 0.04, 0.08, 0.15 and 0.2) single crystals were grown by the chemical vapor transport technique as described in~ref.\cite{Hosoi_pnas2016}.
+Substitution of sulfur for selenium acts as negative pressure, which suppresses $T_S$ while the system remains nonmagnetic, and superconductivity remains robust~\cite{Matsuura2017,Hosoi_pnas2016,Hanaguri_2017}.
+Strain-free crystals were cleaved in a nitrogen atmosphere and positioned in a continuous-flow optical cryostat.

+Polarization-resolved Raman spectra were acquired in a quasi-backscattering geometry from the $ab$ surface.
+We used 2.6-eV excitation from a Kr$^+$ laser.
+The laser power was kept below 10\,mW for most measurements and less than 2\,mW for the measurements in the SC state.
+The laser heating $\approx$ 1\,K/mW was estimated by the appearance of the stripe pattern on the crystal surface at $T_S$~\cite{Hackl_nphys2016}.
+The Raman scattering signal was analyzed by a custom triple-grating spectrometer and the data were corrected for the spectral response of the spectrometer.

+Raman scattering spectra were acquired in three polarization configurations ($\mu\nu$ = $XY$, $ab$ and $aa$) to separate excitations in distinct symmetry channels: $B_{1g}=ab$, $B_{2g}=XY$, and $A_{1g}=aa(bb)-XY$ )(\textit{SI Appendix, Background Subtraction} and \textit{SI Appendix, Doping Dependence of Phonon Spectra}).

-The work at Rutgers was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Contract No. DE-SC0005463.
-The work in Japan was supported by Grant-in-Aids for Scientific Research (Proposals No. 15H02106, 15H03688, and 25220710), and by Grant-in-Aids on Innovative Areas ``Topological Materials Science'' (No. 15H05852), from Japan Society for the Promotion of Science (JSPS).
-GB acknowledges the hospitality of the Aspen Center for Physics, which is supported by NSF grant PHY-1607611.
+The spectroscopic work at Rutgers (W.Z., S.W., and G.B.) was supported by NSF Grant DMR-1709161.
+The sample growth and characterization work in Japan was supported by Grants-in-Aid for Scientific Research (no. JP18H01177, no. JP18H05227, and no. JP19H00649), Innovative Area ``Quantum Liquid Crystals'' (no. JP19H05824) from the Japan Society for the Promotion of Science, and by CREST (no. JPMJCR19T5) from Japan Science and Technology.
+The work at National Institute of Chemical Physics and Biophysics (NICPB) was supported by the European Research Council under Grant 885413.

 \onecolumngrid